-DFPS will notify the Network Provider case manager of all upcoming court hearings.
-The Network Provider case manager must ensure child attend court hearings unless excused by the presiding judge prior to the court hearing, it has been determined that court attendance is not developmentally or clinically appropriate for the child, or their location is unknown because of AWOL.
-If it is determined that it is not in the child's best interest to attend a court hearing, this must be documented in the child's record and approved by your DFPS conservatorship supervisor in writing as soon as DFPS is notified by the court.
+4Kids will notify the Network Provider case manager of all upcoming court hearings.
+The Network Provider case manager must ensure the child attends court hearings unless excused by the presiding judge prior to the court hearing, or their location is unknown because of AWOL.
+If it is determined that it is not in the child's best interest such as not clinically appropriate to attend a court hearing, this must be documented in the child's record and approved by 4 Kids in writing and 4Kids will seek excusal from the Court.
+The child has to be excused from attendance by the Court before a child may not attend a court hearing.
 The child's court attendance may occur via video conference and/or teleconference when appropriate and approved by the court.
 Attendance at an Adversary Hearing (14-day hearings) is not generally expected unless the child's attendance is requested by the child's attorney ad litem.
 If the child is expected to attend, the Network Provider is responsible for transportation to all court hearings.

-The Network Provider must identify and ensure attendance of the most appropriate staff (i.e., the Network Provider case manager) with personal knowledge of the case at all court hearings unless excused by the presiding judge.
+The Network Provider must identify and ensure attendance of the most appropriate staff (i.e., the Network Provider case manager) with personal knowledge of the case if requested by 4 Kids or the Court.
 The Network Provider must also attend all other court preparation meetings as requested by 4Kids, CASA, attorney ad litem or other members of the judiciary team.
 The Network Provider case manager must notify the 4Kids Permanency Specialist or Care Coordinator who will be attending court within two (2) business days of receiving notification of the court hearing.
 If an emergency court hearing is scheduled, then the Network provider will share the attendee list as soon as possible.
 The date and times of future court hearings announced during court proceedings are considered by 4Kids to be formal notice to the Network Provider.
 Whoever is present (the Network Provider case manager or caregiver) must notify the other parties by the next business day.

-The Network Provider case manager will also notify 4Kids' Director of Legal Affairs immediately of any service of legal process (i.e., subpoena, summons, or discovery notices) delivered to the Network Provider agency, employees, caregiver, or child/youth related to the child's court case by submitting the information to 4Kids4Families.org.
-The Network Providers are expected to comply with all judicial orders and/or subpoenas directed to them by competent legal authority.
+The Network Provider case manager will also notify 4Kids' Director of Legal Affairs immediately of any service of legal process (i.e., subpoena, summons, or discovery notices) delivered to the Network Provider, employees, caregiver, or child/youth related to the child's court case by submitting the information to legal@4Kids4Families.org.
+The Network Providers are expected to comply with all judicial orders and/or subpoenas directed to them by legal authority.